24 of Our Most Popular Home Tours of 2021

 If you ever imagined what your dream living room would look like, there's a good chance it would be somewhat similar to Josh and Jenna Densten's.
 The crafty couple of The Block fame have built a brand new home in North Melbourne, styled with a soft colour palette, curves and calm vibes.

-Again, the living room (which is Jenna's favourite space in the house), is fitted with a delightful Frank Gehry Wiggle Chair and sprawling vintage leather sofa, sourced through En Gold.
+Again, the living room (which is Jenna's favorite space in the house), is fitted with a delightful Frank Gehry Wiggle Chair and sprawling vintage leather sofa, sourced through En Gold.

 Over the past ten years, painter Jessalyn Brooks has transformed a sprawling warehouse into a creative hub, both for her painting and artworks, and for her life.